epadam/Machine-Learning-Tutorial-Demo-Resources/Natural_Language_Processing.md

 ## How to develop a production level NLP services

-1. Data Labeling and Preprocessing
+1. Data Labeling and Preprocessing ()
-2. Model Training, evaluation, Inspection
+2. Model Training, evaluation, Inspection (Kubeflow, mlflow)
 3. Model Deployment and Monitoring (convert the model to torchscript, and use torchserve for the serving)

+keras version

+tensorflow version

+pytorch version

 ## More Resourcesfor NLP